Pakistan–Russia relations: During Russo-Ukrainian war

 Pakistani Prime Minister Imran Khan visited Russia on 23 February 2022.
 It was the first visit of any Pakistani PM to Russia since 1999.
 During the two-day visit, he talked with President Putin in Kremlin about strengthening bilateral "economic and energy cooperation".

 Pakistan abstained from voting as UN General Assembly censures Russia in March 2022, and says it ‘remains neutral’.

 According to Indian media reports, Pakistan has provided weapons to Ukraine despite Russian protests, a claim denied by Pakistan's foreign ministry.

 It was reported President of Ukraine Volodymyr Zelenskyy has also made the allegation that Pakistani mercenaries have been recruited by Putin's government to fight against the Ukrainian resistance.

 Post-flood relief in 2022

 After the devastating floods in 2022, Russia provided assistance to Pakistan.
 Food, tents and water purification devices were handed over.

 Economic relations

 Pakistan and Russia have a lot to gain from a relationship of understanding and cooperation.
 Since the full-scale outbreak of the Russo-Ukrainian war, Russia has strengthened its cooperation with Pakistan to circumvent sanctions from the West.
 Pakistan's bilateral trade with Russia reached an unprecedented $1 billion in 2023.
+This is largely due to increased fossil fuel imports, with Pakistan importing crude oil from Russia for the first time in that same year.
+Russia and Pakistan are increasingly cooperating on energy-related issues, particularly oil exploration, production and refining.
+This signals a major shift in policy for Pakistan, which has historically been hesitant to develop close ties to Russia, given its strong relationship with India.